nesfit/ICS/Lectures/Lecture_02/PITCHME.md

   * If the `catch` block successfully finishes
     * If present, Execution is passed to `finally` block
     * Execution moves to the next statement after the `try` statement
-* If exeption isn't in `try statement:
+* If exception isn't in `try statement:
   * Execution jumps back to the caller of the function and test is repeated
 * If no function takes responsibility for the exception, an error dialog box is displayed to the user, and the program terminates